RonKG/Core-Java-Concepts/Number Sequence/README.md

+1. Write a program that uses while loop and print out the following sequence

+ Seq2- 5, 45, 405, 3645

 2. Write a program that uses for loop and prints out the following sequence

  Seq1- 1 , 6, 36, 216, 1296, 7776